chalb500/aitdwakm/README.md

 - D: move the player right

 TODO:
-- Constrain the game stage so that players cannot wander off the screen
 - Add the walls of the maze
+- Add the exit of the maze

 SOMEDAY:
 - Leverage Docker REST API instead of SSHing into game server for build process